tecoholic/tecoholic.github.io/_posts/2015-01-15-live-transit-visualization.md

 Here is the mockup usage of the library:

-<pre class="brush: jscript; title: ; notranslate" title="">// Create a new livetransit object with the map type
+{% highlight javascript %}
-var lt = new LiveTransit();
+// Create a new livetransit object with the map type var lt = new LiveTransit();

 // Assign a div for the map